victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-07-01_how_i_use_python_to_blog_from_iphone.md

 ##  4. Optimize images
 OK, if you follow this blog, you already know I have been exploring ways to automate my image optimization workflow.
 On my Mac, I like to export my images to PNG or JPEG (the image format will depend on the type of content), in the best suitable size.
 When possible, I try to offer images in 2x resolution for *Retina* displays.
 Then I use ImageOptim and JPEGmini to shrink the files.

 On iOS, I often use the Workflow app, when I have a picture on my photo library, to resize it and save it as a smaller JPEG.
-Or to combine 2, 3 or 4 Iphone screenshots into a single image, using just a few taps.
+Or to combine 2, 3 or 4 iPhone screenshots into a single image, using just a few taps.

 But if I already have all the source images in their folders, after I build the site I do a final optimization step.
 It's still kind of experimental, but I have another home screen button that runs my  [Optimize Images]({filename}/pages/projects/optimize-images.md) Python application on the Pelican output folder.
 That way I can squeeze out a few more bytes from the thumbnails generated during the build process.